 Mamlufts’ Pieces (2012), guest artist and choreographer for the Performance Time Arts series at Cincinnati’s Contemporary Dance Theater(2010-2014) and most recently Dance Kaleidoscope (2014-2017) based in Indianapolis, IN.
 Mandy joined WH&D in the fall of 2017.

-Assistant Choreographer, Company Dancer
+Assistant Artistic Director, Company Dancer

 Summer Smith grew up in South Jersey, where she began dancing at a young age.
 She began her professional dance training in high school at The Rock School for Dance Education in Philadelphia.
 During this time, she received scholarships to study at Orlando Ballet, Ballet Met, and in New York, at American Ballet Theatre.
 Summer attended The University of the Arts where she received her BFA in Dance and Painting with honors.
 Summer is currently a Company Dancer and Assistant Choreographer for Winifred Haun & Dancers and she has performed with the Company since 2017.